Top tips for managing eczema

 It can be hard to know how much cream or ointment to apply to an area.
 If you apply too little, it may not work.

-Apply enough cortisone cream or ointment to cover all the eczema affected areas.
+Apply enough cortisone cream or ointment to cover all the areas with eczema.
 Fingertip unit amounts can help.
-One fingertip unit is enough to cover an area of skin twice the size of a flat adult hand with the fingers together.
+One fingertip of cream is enough to cover an area of skin about the size of two adult hands placed flat with the fingers together.
 For example, if the area of skin to be treated is the size of four flat adult hands, two fingertip units of cream or ointment should be applied each time.

 Once a day is often enough.
 Continue applying once a day until the eczema has completely gone (the skin is smooth, not red and not itchy), or as advised by your treating health professional.
 If treated correctly, the eczema should clear within 1-2 weeks, in most cases.